patronasxdxd/dev/README.md

 Anyone may call the public liquidation functions, and attempt to liquidate one or several Troves.

-thUSD token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with Collateral.
+thUSD token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with collateral.

 ## Contract Ownership and Function Permissions